WebOrigami/docs/src/eg/intro.md

 Let's connect two ideas:

-- A folder like `greetings` is just another graph that `eg` can process.
+- A folder like the `greetings` folder created in the above example is just another graph that `eg` can process.
 - `eg` to convert any graph to a plain JavaScript object with the `plain` function.

-This means that we can use `plain` to convert a _folder_ to a plain JavaScript object too.
+This means that we can use the `plain` function to convert a _folder_ to a plain JavaScript object too.
 The keys will be the file/folder names, and the values will be the file contents or folder subgraphs.

 We can therefore feed the `greetings` folder to the simple JavaScript function `text(obj)` shown earlier that displayed the text values of a plain JavaScript object.